impie66/If-Bot/README.md

 Really bad Brood war AI Designed by me.

-Just pasteing source code for pick to pick through if they want to.
+Just uploading to compare dick sizes to other bots.